 I think this cheese tart recipe is the best savory tart recipe I’ve ever made.
 The crust, its filling and the toppings are all so good and they make the most wonderful combination of flavors.
 I’m so in love with the marriage of yellow and green in this recipe.
-If you are not a fan of savory tarts and if tart means something sweet for you, go check out our No Bake Chocolate Pomegranate Tart.

 It is so tasty that I can eat it on its own.
 What do we need for it?

 As you see, besides the regular ingredients for making a tart crust, I use turmeric (for a lovely color) and rosemary (for the flavor).
 That's why I call it unique.

 I make a combination of different cheeses and eggs.
 So what do we need for this cheese tart filling recipe?

 - goat cheese

 I often keep things simple and use whatever vegetable I have, depending on the season.
 This time my toppings are: